ICCCIVY/2420-Assignment-1/README.md

 ssh -i .ssh/2420assign1 arch@your-droplets-ip-address
 ```
 - Replace **your-droplets-ip-address** with the public IP address of your new droplet.
-- Make sure to type `exit` and press `enter` to exit your previous SSH connect.
+- Make sure to type `exit` and press `enter` to logout your previous SSH connect.

 Output will look like this: